Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 I've decided to divide these questions into parts.

+A tip from my end when you are working your way through the quiz, if there are code you want to try and execute yourself, Rust is supported on [godbolt](https://godbolt.org/).
+You can also try your code in the [rust playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021)

 ## Part 1
 This part is meant for whoever is doing this quiz to familiarize with the Rust syntax.
 ### Question 1